 Do you ever look at someone’s church attendance and make judgments about their walk?

-Have you ever gotten offended because someone dared take your seat at church or YOUR parking spot near the door to the lobby and now you have to walk?
+Have you ever gotten offended because someone dared take your seat at church or synagogue or YOUR parking spot near the door to the lobby and now you have to walk?

 Have you thought of yourself better than someone else because you were in a higher tax bracket or had a certain skin color?

-Do you discount someone’s gifting because they just got saved like yesterday and you’ve been at this a long time?
+Do you discount someone’s gifting because they just became believers like yesterday and you’ve been at this a long time?

 Do you think if a church sings contemporary worship and not good old time hymns they are somehow not as close to God?